 Our Top Essential Oil Contenders For Aging Gracefully

 In the health and beauty realm, you may see products or companies advertising their Vitamin C or Vitamin A serums for their "anti-aging" benefits.
 These are antioxidant compounds usually synthesized by trying to mimic plant compounds or are a single compound extraction from a plant.
-The oils we are going to talk about carry the same properties naturally, along with many other skin-loving benefits!
+The oils we are talking about carry the same properties naturally, along with many other skin-loving benefits!

 Because essential oils are incredibly potent, it is imperative to add a few drops to a carrier oil (like rose-hip seed oil, avocado, olive, coconut or almond oil) before directly applying to your skin.
 We like to use a ratio of 1:10 of essential oil to carrier oil when creating our products.